Five Signs Of ADHD To Look For In Adults

 Treatment options that can help

 The most common forms of treatment for ADHD include prescription medication and therapy.
-You may decide to consult with your primary care provider or a specialist in clinical psychiatry if you are interested in discussing potential medication treatment options.
+You may consult with your primary care provider or a specialist in clinical psychiatry if you are interested in discussing ADHD medication treatment options.

 Therapy is also a popular form of treatment.
-Therapists can work with you to identify the coping strategies that you can use to manage your behaviors and symptoms.
-For example, behavioral therapy can help you improve your self-esteem while also helping you become more aware of the distracting behaviors that you may want to change.
+Therapists can work with you to identify coping strategies that you can use to manage your behaviors and symptoms.
+Behavioral therapy can, for instance, help you improve your self-esteem or become more aware of the distracting behaviors that you may want to change and the reasons why you engage in such behaviors.

-While there are plenty of people who benefit from one form of treatment or the other, there are some people who benefit from a combination of the two.
-It’s important to discover which treatment plan is most effective for your specific needs and situation.
+While there are plenty of people who benefit from one form of treatment or the other, it’s not uncommon to combine the two for maximum effect.
+It’s important to discover which treatment plan is most effective for your specific needs and circumstances.
 You can start this process by speaking with your doctor or a mental health professional.

 Getty/AnnaStills